lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 (destr_map, a) = Sl.destripe(pix_idx, tod, num_of_pixels, baseline_len, comm)
 ```

 The output of the destriper are:

 - `destr_map` : the destriped map, cleaned from 1/f noise.
 - `a` : the baselines array.

-9. If you wish, you can finally convert the destriped map (Array{Float64,1}) into a HEALPix map and save it in a .fits file:
+9. If you wish, you can finally convert the destriped map
+   (Array{Float64,1}) into a HEALPix map and save it in a FITS file:

 ```
 #save file